 Next positive step for me has been to distance myself from the deeply negative influences, including family members.
 It seems like negativity, like misery, loves company.
 I just don’t have time or brain space for that pity party anymore.
 I have had to cut off, block or just “mute” certain people from my social media timelines.
 It seems harsh especially for family, but I can’t take the complaining and misery and I shouldn’t have to.
-For now I just have the take care of my own mental health.
+For now, I just have them take care of my own mental health.
 It has already made a difference.
 I feel better, lighter, freer, and I’ve lost weight.
 I wonder if it’s all related.

 “7 things negative people will do to you.
 They will...

 6. Deframe your abilities and

 Stay away from negative people!”— Israelmore Ayivor

 Good News Vs Bad News